winglang/wing/docs/sdk-architecture.md

 The Wing SDK is the standard library for the Wing language.
 The core of the SDK are its APIs for creating cloud resources.

+By using the SDK to specify the desired state of cloud application including resources like API gateways, queues, storage buckets, and so on, the SDK can synthesize an artifact for deploying that application to the cloud.
+Today the SDK supports either synthesizing a collection of Terraform configuration, or synthesizing a simulator file that the SDK's `Simulator` API can use to simulate the app within Node.js.

 ## Constructs

 The SDK resources are written using the Constructs Programming Model.